 To make the crispy pita: Preheat the oven to 375 degrees F. Brush some olive oil over the pitas.
 Bake in the oven for 15-20 minutes, or until crispy.

-- More veggies: Add different colour peppers, or zucchini, toss in some diced cherry tomatoes.
+- More veggies: Add different bell peppers, or zucchini, toss in some diced cherry tomatoes or creamy avocado.

 - Cheese: You could also try goat cheese or cubed mozzarella.